rjkviegas/skills-workshops/week-5/escapsulation_with_constructor_and_prototype_pattern/README.md

 ### Getting visibility

-A great way to understand code is to first tighten the loop, then get visibility.
-In this workshop, we'll practice getting visibility.
-As you go through the workshop, use `console.log()` to inspect the values of:
+A great way to understand code is to get visibility.
+One technique for this is to `p` everywhere.
+In JavaScript, the equivalent of `p` is `console.log()`.
+As you go through the workshop, use `console.log()` to see the values of:

 * Variables
 * Parameters